trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

 ## Create a local wallet

-Deploying and using a smart contract costs fees, so you need a local wallet and XTZ tokens.
+Deploying and using a smart contract costs fees, so you need a local wallet and tez tokens.
-The Octez client can manage a local wallet for you, and you can get XTZ tokens on testnets from faucets.
+The Octez client can manage a local wallet for you, and you can get tez tokens on testnets from faucets.

 1. Run the following command to generate a local wallet, replacing `local_wallet` with a name for your wallet: